Xv-yn/University/COMP3027/week5.md

       i-1 edges.

 - Case 2: There exists a node w such that path w to t uses i - 1 edges and v is connected to w in 1 edge.
+Totalling i edges.
     - OPT(i-1,w) + cost_vw
     - More specifically its `min(OPT(i-1,w) + cost_vw)`
     - Think about it like this:
         - There exists multiple paths from w to t, if we be greedy and just take the minimum of this path, we aren't looking at the overall solution.
-Hence, we want the minimum OVERALL cost of path w to t plus teh cost from v to w.
+Hence, we want the minimum OVERALL cost of path w to t plus the cost from v to w.

 - Base Case:
     - OPT(0,t) = 0